Leo4j/Find-LocalAdminAccess/README.md

 # Find-LocalAdminAccess
 Check the Domain for local Admin Access via SMB, WMI, or PSRemoting.

 Run as Current User, or provide credentials (WMI and PSRemoting only)

+Optionally, provide a command to run on targets where we are Admin

 Usage: